Athletics department continues to show commitment to the investment in personnel.

-Thomas Chen is in his third year as the director of athletic communications.
-He oversees all aspects of communications for the athletics department, including media relations, publications, television & radio and the official athletics department website, GoSeawolves.org.
-He has direct media responsiblity over the men's basketball, men's soccer and women's lacrosse teams.
+Thomas Chen is in his fourth year at Stony Brook and in his first as the Assistant Athletics Director for Communications.
+He was originally hired in September 2010 as the Director of Athletic Communications.
+Chen oversees all aspects of communications for the athletics department, including media relations, publications, television & radio and the official athletics department website, GoSeawolves.org.
+He also oversees the department's digital and social media properties.
+He has direct media responsiblity over the men's basketball, men's soccer and baseball teams.

 Chen has been a part of a successful communications team that has garnered Stony Brook Athletics more attention than it has ever received.
 He and his staff have worked with numerous media outlets to gain attention in such prestigious outlets as Newsday, New York Times, New York Post, New York Daily News, WFAN, SI.com, SNY, ESPN.com and many others.
 Chen and his staff were responsible for handling the media blitz surrounding the baseball team's run to the College World Series that shocked the world.

 Chen has also successfully overseen an overhaul of GoSeawolves.org, which relaunched in Nov.
 2010 and has seen an increase in web traffic by nine percent.

 Chen arrived at Stony Brook in September 2010 after spending the last six years working at his alma mater, Northeastern University.

 After serving as a student assistant at Northeastern for three years, Chen was hired as assistant director of sports information in June 2007.
 After earning a promotion to associate director in 2009, he successfully coordinated media strategies for the Matthews Arena renovation and the Sun Life Frozen Fenway event, which featured the Northeastern women's hockey team in collegiate women's hockey's first-ever outdoor game.